HolyBlackCat/cpp-tutorials/language/02_basic/10_loops.md

 In this case, the `do`-`while` is more appropriate because we know the condition is always going to be true before the first iteration.

-Here braces can be omitted too, e.g.:
+Here braces can be omitted too, if the body is a single statement:
 ```cpp
 do
     x = x + 10;